cwkang1998/hideme.lol/README.md

 | 12         | 18.27            | 18.28 | 18.43 | 12  |
 | 13         | 30.08            | 30.19 | 29.95 | 13  |
 | 14         | 30.43            | 30.63 | 30.93 | 13  |

-## Technology used

-- Rust for Halo2 libray (ZCash)
-- Solidity that is able to deployed on EVM chain (eg. Polygon, Scroll, Ethereum)
-- Wasm for proof generation and verification on browser
-- Rainbow kit for easy smart contract interaction
-- Create react app for frontend

-## Future work

-- Tooling to allows this infrastucture to be set up easily
-- Improve proving time